helderdiin/shalion-challenge/README.md

 ## Core dependencies

-This is the Core libraries of the project, developers need to have a understand São as principais dependências do projeto, que precisam ser compreendidas pelo menos mínimamente para entender como esta arquitetura funciona.
+This is the Core libraries of the project, developers need to have a clear understanding of these items:

 - [React](https://reactjs.org/)
 - [Mobx](https://mobx.js.org/)